 • Slowed Heart Rate: A decrease in the heart’s pumping speed.

-Withdrawal symptoms typically manifest within a few hours to several days after discontinuing Adderall use and can persist for up to 2-3 weeks.
+Withdrawal symptoms can begin within hours to a few days after stopping Adderall and may persist for up to two to three weeks.

 Help For Adderall Abuse and Addiction